Zayn Malik and Harry Styles’ One Direction Experience

 If One Direction’s Harry Styles, Liam Payne, Niall Horan and Louis Tomlinson embark on their own solo tours, how different will it be for them, compared to being on stage together with One Direction?

-As Zayn Malik deals with his serious anxiety issues, it is clear from his solo tour that he’s still not eating, and still losing a lot of weight on tour.
+As Zayn Malik deals with his serious anxiety issues, it is clear from his solo tour that he’s still not eating and still losing a lot of weight on tour.
 Hopefully, his plan to do some smaller shows will help him adjust gradually to larger venues.

 One Direction’s Harry Styles and Zayn Malik experienced the same stage very differently, so how do you think you would react?